-The Greater Littleton Interfaith Council in made up of the following member organizations: First Baptist Church of Littleton; Congregational Church of Littleton, United Church of Christ, St. Anne-St. Catherine Catholic Collaborative, The Church of Jesus Christ of Latter-day Saints, and First Church Unitarian, Littleton.
+The Greater Littleton Interfaith Council in made up of the following member organizations: First Baptist Church of Littleton; Congregational Church of Littleton, United Church of Christ, Blessed Trinity Parish (composed of Saint Anne Church and Saint Catherine of Alexandria Church), The Church of Jesus Christ of Latter-day Saints, and First Church Unitarian, Littleton.
 It is open to all faith-based organizations in the Town of Littleton, Massachusetts, as well as communities in the greater area.

 Representation consists of the clergy/leadership and other delegates from each participating organization.
 Each organization determines how delegates are chosen and the length of time they will serve.
 There are typically monthly meetings in the Fall, Winter, and Spring each year, with a break in the Summer.